ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 follows the steps defined by that interaction start mode.
 The actions of the client instance required for the interaction start modes defined in this specification are described in the following sections.
-Interaction start modes defined in extensions to this specification MUST define the expected actions of the client software.
+Interaction start modes defined in extensions to this specification MUST define the expected actions of the client software when that interaction start mode is used.

 If the client instance does not start an interaction start mode within an AS-determined amount of time, the AS SHOULD reject attempts to use the interaction start modes.
 If the client instance has already begun one interaction start mode, the AS SHOULD reject attempts to use other interaction start modes.
+For example, if a user code has been successfully entered for a grant request, the AS will probably want to reject requests to an arbitrary redirect URI on the same grant request.

 ### Interaction at a Redirected URI {#interaction-redirect}